Showing 27 Result(s)

 image of a maker desk with a laptop, calculator, notebook, glasses, pen and yarn

-Overhead Expenses Demystified for Your Handmade Business
+Overhead Expenses Demystified for Handmade Business Owners

 Overhead expenses are all those behind-the-scenes costs — rent, website hosting, shipping supplies, subscriptions, and more — that keep your handmade business alive… but often get ignored when you price your creations.
 This post shows you how to gather your expenses, calculate a realistic hourly or per-item overhead cost, and bake that number into your prices so you stop working for free.